 Commercial awareness: it's how the industry fits together

-Generally speaking, employers will expect at least the following:
+Generally speaking, employers will expect graduate candidates to demonstrate at least the following:

 A really impressive candidate might also:

 - Have an understanding of how the major players in this particular market are performing at present.
-In some sectors, such as engineering, strong applicants will be aware of who is dealing with who, and which companies have won important contracts.
+In some sectors, such as engineering, strong applicants will be aware of which companies have won important contracts.

 - Have an understanding of the past which helps them to predict future trends.
 It’s particularly useful to be aware of any typical cyclical patterns, such as how wider economic conditions tend to affect a particular industry.
 On a smaller scale, it could be helpful to be aware of the cycle of the financial year and the effect it can have.
 For example, clients such as local councils might attempt to spend any remaining budget for road-building or maintenance before the end of the financial year, making this a busy time for civil engineers and construction contractors who specialise in this kind of work.

 - Be aware of how their role may affect business performance.
 A smart candidate understands how their actions as a graduate employee may affect the business’ bottom line (even in a small way).
 For example, you might need to balance the importance of giving great service to all clients and customers with the need to allocate your time to the most profitable or highest priority projects.
 Similarly, if you are a trainee manager in the private sector you will need to consider how best to deploy your team to minimise costs and maximise profits.

 However, because each sector defines commercial awareness in different ways, check out our sector-specific careers advice for more tailored advice on how to develop it for your chosen sector.